Stochastic Constrained DRO with a Complexity Independent of Sample Size: Experiments

 \section{Experiments}

 In this section, we verify the effectiveness of the proposed algorithms in solving imbalanced classification problems.
 We show that the proposed methods outperform baselines under both the convex and non-convex settings in terms of convergence speed, and generalization performance.
-In addition, we study the influence of $\rho$ to the robustness of different optimization methods in supplement.
+In addition, we study the influence of $\rho$ to the robustness of different optimization methods in the supplement.
+All our results are conducted on Tesla V100.

-\textbf{Baselines.} For the comparison of convergence speed, we compare with different algorithms for optimizing the same objective~(\ref{eq:pdro}), including, stochastic primal-dual algorithms, namely PG-SMD2~\citep{rafique2021weakly} for a non-convex loss, and SPD~\citep{namkoong2016stochastic} for a convex loss, Dual SGM~\citep{levy2020large} and mini-batch based SGD named FastDRO~\citep{levy2020large} for both convex and non-convex losses .
-For the comparison of generalization performance, we compare with different methods for optimizing different objectives, including the traditional ERM with CE loss by SGD with momentum (SGDM), KL-regularized DRO solved by RECOVER~\citep{qi2021online}, and CVaR-constrained, $\chi^2$-regularized/-constrained DRO optimized by FastDRO.
+\textbf{Baselines.} For the comparison of convergence speed, we compare with different algorithms for optimizing the same objective~(\ref{eq:pdro}), including, stochastic primal-dual algorithms, namely PG-SMD2~\citep{rafique2021weakly} for a non-convex loss, and SPD~\citep{namkoong2016stochastic} for a convex loss, Dual SGM~\citep{levy2020large} and mini-batch based SGD named FastDRO~\citep{levy2020large} for both convex and non-convex losses.
+For the comparison of generalization performance, we compare with different methods for optimizing different objectives, including the traditional ERM with CE loss by SGD with momentum (SGDM), KL-regularized DRO solved by RECOVER~\citep{qi2021online}, ABSGD~\citep{qi2020attentional, li2021tilted} and CVaR-constrained, $\chi^2$-regularized/-constrained DRO optimized by FastDRO.

 \textbf{Datasets.} We conduct experiments on four imbalanced datasets, namely CIFAR10-ST, CIFAR100-ST \citep{qi2020simple}, ImageNet-LT~\citep{liu2019large}, and iNaturalist2018~\citep{inaturalist18}.
 The original CIFAR10, CIFAR100 are balanced data, where CIFAR10 (resp.
 CIFAR100) has 10 (resp.
 100) classes and each class has 5K (resp.
 500) training images.
 For constructing CIFAR10-ST and CIFAR100-ST, we artificially construct imbalanced training data, where we only keep the last 100 images of each class for the first half classes, and keep other classes and the test data unchanged.
 ImageNet-LT is a long-tailed subset of the original ImageNet-2012 by sampling a subset following the Pareto distribution with the power value 6.
 It has 115.8K images from 1000 categories, which include 4980 for head class and 5 images for tail class. iNaturalist 2018 is a real-world dataset whose class-frequency follows a heavy-tail distribution.
 It contains 437K images from 8142 classes.